DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_add_features.md

 This chapter was written by [Ping He](https://github.com/friedenhe).

+## Learning Objectives

+After reading this chapter, you should be able to:

+- Implement all the nine new features, from adding a new parameter to adding a new solver, and verify their correctness

 # Developer Guide: Adding New Features to DAFoam

 DAFoam's unified architecture with a single library and standardized interfaces makes adding new features significantly faster.
 This guide covers the most common extension points.